parthsompura/Google-Dinosaur-Game-using-Gesture-Recognition/README.md

 # Google-Dinosaur-Game-using-Gesture-Recognition
-This is an implementation of Google Dinosaur Game using Gesture Recognition which uses hand gestures for making the jump and running of the dinosaur.
+This is an implementation of Google Dinosaur Game using Gesture Recognition which uses hand gestures for making the jump 🖐 and running ✊ of the dinosaur 🦖.

 How to play: